rlugojr/linkurious-enterprise-manual/styles.md

 }
 ```

-Notice the codes for icons such has "\uf219"; they are unicode characters in the font FontAwesome.
-Get the complete map at
+Notice the codes for icons such has "\uf219"; they are unicode characters in the font FontAwesome, which contain more than 500 icons available in Linkurious.
+Get the complete character map at http://fortawesome.github.io/Font-Awesome/icons/ (select an icon to display the unicode).

-TODO see ticket on HelpScout

 TODO color generation